unisdr/VC-API-Documentation/README.md

 #### Step 2, call organizations API.
 Use the access token received from step 1 in the request header.

-API call have hit rate of 60 per minute.
-Unique resultset are cached in two minutes.
+API call have hit rate of 100 per minute.
+Unique api call are cached in two minutes.

 Query String Parameter: